 Please follow these guidelines for your public comment conduct:

-You can’t interject or ask questions to committee members during the rest of the meeting.
+- You cannot interject or ask questions of committee members during the rest of the meeting.

 Follow these rules if you have a handout with your public comment:

-Your handout can’t have confidential or protected information.
+- Your handout cannot have confidential or protected information.

-Staff won’t read handouts aloud in the meeting.
-We will give your handout to the members of the advisory committee and state staff.
+Committee contacts will not read handouts aloud in the meeting.
+We will give your handout to the members of the advisory committee and state contacts.

 Need Help or Have Questions about a Meeting?

-Our CHW coordinator can help you with many things, including:
+Our CHW contact can help you with many things, including:

-You must call the CHW coordinator at least five days before the upcoming meeting.
+You must call the CHW contact at least five days before the upcoming meeting.

 Email our CHW coordinator for questions or concerns, or call the coordinator at 512-776-2777 for help.